 Surgery is invasive, dangerous and comes with many risks.
 People have died getting breast augmentation.
 The body can sometimes reject the foreign objects.
 It is not just a next-day procedure and can take months to recover, with the results not always being what people wanted in the first place.

 Women’s magazines should focus more on the internal than the external, such as having more real stories and less ‘she has cellulite!!’ or ‘Female celebrity puts on/loses weight!!’ as this encourages women to point out each other’s flaws.
 Women have to support each other.
 Help pump each other up.
-We all have unique experiences but we are all women and we have many things in common.
+We all have unique lives but we are all human, we are all sharing the experience.

 Why do we want to look like another person in the first place?
 Why don’t we want to cure disease like Marie Curie, or excel academically despite adversity like Helen Keller, or be passionate and brave like Malala Yousafzai, or push for civil rights like Rosa Parks?
 There are so, so many incredible women we could be emulating and drawing inspiration from, and it should be nothing about their face and body we want to copy.